 I have often said that the greatest recurrences of malpractice aren’t in hospitals or law offices but rather in the pulpit on Sunday morning.
 If the biblical task before the preacher is to surgically divide the word then butchering it is indeed malpractice.
 A lot is being written about regarding preaching.
 I can hardly keep up with the latest definition or trendy angle on what preaching is.
 This is particularly the case with expository preaching.
 I am not scholarly enough to pontificate with these experts.
-I do however pastor a large congregation that most would even term a mega-church – although that terminology wasn’t really mainstreamed when I began the pastorate.
+I do however pastor a large congregation that some would even term a mega-church – although that terminology wasn’t really mainstreamed when I began the pastorate.
 That church has largely grown on biblical exposition.
 I share these thoughts as I head to Dallas for my annual pilgrimage to the E.K.
 Bailey Conference on Expository Preaching.
-Allow me to give you six thoughts that shape my preaching and why it should matter to those who sit in the pews:
+Allow me to give you six thoughts that shape my preaching and why it should matter to those who sit in the pew:

 Stay in a Series